Radar is a part of Outride.rs world

 Sign up for the Outriders World membership program, support independent international journalism and get benefits for it.
 We are building a world based on knowledge.
 We can’t do it alone.

-How many people are involved in the #helpfordoctors initiative?
+How many people are there behind the idea?

 Our reporters will get back to you shortly!